LUMENS, LUX & WATTS. WHAT DOES IT ALL MEAN?

-In brief terms, Watts is a of measure the amount of energy consumed by any given luminaries.
+In brief terms, Watts is a measure of the amount of energy consumed by any given luminaries.
 Thanks to older incandescent light bulbs, people are used to looking at Watts to determine light output.
 With this older style technology, it is correct to assume that 100 Watt light bulb is likely to be brighter when compared to a 60 Watt bulb.
-This same logic however cannot be applied to LED driving lights or LEDs in general.
-When it comes to LED, it is ok to think about Watts as measure of input power, but it’s never ok to think of Watts as a measure of output.
+This same logic, however, cannot be applied to LED driving lights or LEDs in general.
+When it comes to LED, it is ok to think about Watts as a measure of input power, but it’s never ok to think of Watts as a measure of output.
 There is no relationship between Watts & Lumens and no relationship between Watts & Lux when it comes to LED Driving Lights or LED Light Bars once the LED are placed inside of a circuit.

 LEDs very existence is low power, high output.
 Big power consumption and big Watts go against the very existence of LEDs.
 All the high end cutting edge LEDs being released by the top tier manufacturers are consuming less and less current/Watts but produce even higher Lumens.
 In 2006 CREE's best LED on offer at the time was producing 131 Lumens Per Watt (LPW) - in 2014 their best emitter was producing 303 LPW.